 Academic year assignments are emailed and mailed throughout the summer.
-Spring semester only assignments will be emailed and mailed in late December.
+Spring semester only assignments will be emailed and mailed in late December/early January.

 You can find UMA Housing costs on the Tuition and Fees page.

-Yes, you must be a matriculated (enrolled) student in a UMA academic degree program.
+Yes, you must be a matriculated (enrolled) undergraduate student in a UMA academic degree program.

 You will receive more information in your housing assignment letter.
 Students attending New Student Orientation (NSO) will be permitted to move in a day prior to NSO.

 On the official fall move in day, drive directly to Stevens Commons.
 Special temporary parking will be available for you to unload your vehicle.
 Please unload and immediately move your car to designated lots so other residents can unload their belongings as well.
 Student and staff volunteers will be around to help stage and move materials, and residence hall staff will check you in to your room.

 Please explore the What to Bring page for UMA’s suggested packing list, furniture policy, pet policy, and prohibited items.